beingmeta/kno/docs/wiki.drafts/done/Text-Matching.md

 `"media"`.
 Note that this pattern would not, however, match a string like "haase%prep.ai.mit.edu".

-## Choices can be used as Patterns
+## Choices can be used as alternative patterns

 Alternatives like this can be described by using Kno choices to represent different patterns which can be matched.
 For example, we can extend the